mdepx/d21x/README.md

 The board is capabile to run FreeBSD, but no support yet available.

 This is a 'hello world' app using MDEPX real-time operating system.
+The app initializes DDR controller using proprietary blob (see aic directory).

 ### Setup your compiler